erikacolette29/The-Final-Frontier/README.md

 ## Future Enhancements
 * Add music
-* Make animation into a perfect circle
+* Make planet animation into a perfect circle

 ## Technology Used
 * HTML